zavden/freelance-job/source/jobs/request.rst

     * Images that help the explanation.
     * Timelines.

-5. I only do the visual part (I don't narrate the videos or add music), and all the non-Manim software I need to use is opensource or freeware (inkscape, Krita, Gimp, Blender, etc).
+5. I only do the visual part and I can add some music (I don't narrate).
+All the non-Manim software I need to use is opensource or freeware (inkscape, Krita, Gimp, Blender, etc).
 6. The code of animations are yours and yours alone, I will deliver it to you in full when the last payment is made.
 If you **are not** interested in having the source code, the price decreases.
 7. Forms of contact: You can contact me in different ways.